Downwind Safety

 Minimal

-1. Appropriate gear to spend many hours in the water
+1. Wetsuit to spend many hours (both in the water and not)

 3. Leash